Red X iconGreen tick iconYellow tick icon

 Learn about studying Sustainable Energy as an undergraduate at Otago.

-During your studies, you’ll have access to a wide range of high-tech laboratory facilities and equipment.
-This includes climate chambers for testing heat pump and dehumidifier technology, a Femtosecond laser machining facility, and complex models of the New Zealand energy and electricity system, enabling you to explore future energy scenarios.
+During your studies, you gain access to a wide range of high-tech laboratory facilities and specialist equipment.
+These include climate chambers used to test heat pump and dehumidifier technologies, a femtosecond laser machining facility, and detailed models of the New Zealand energy and electricity system that let you explore future energy scenarios.

 Choose a study option